Attorney

 non-profit organizations.
 It

-includes ongoing peace protests:
+includes ongoing peace and human

 PJC